balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 }
 ~~~

-### Key Listings
+### List CMKs/KEKs

 To review and manage the lifecycles of CMKs and KEKs, an administrator needs be be able to discover what keys already exist, and the states they are in.
-This API command is intended to make that information querable over protocol.
+This API command is intended to make that information queryable over protocol.

 Request message example: